karolew/microNMEA/README.md

 # NMEA Micropython Parser

-It is lightweight micropython oriented implementation of NMEA-0183 V4.1 protocol.
+It is lightweight micropython oriented implementation of <b> NMEA-0183 V4.1 </b> protocol.

 The following documents were used as a source of NMEA information:
 * https://help.fieldsystems.trimble.com/sps/nmea0183-messages-vtg.htm